-Serbia: Obligations stipulated by the network code on electricity balancing and their application inside Serbia’s control area29.
-June 2016. / News Serbia Energy
+Serbia: Obligations stipulated by the network code on electricity balancing and their application inside Serbia’s control area, News Serbia Energy

 Practice has shown that it is difficult to establish the balancing market reflecting the real market situation, because in almost every case there is one or more dominant participants and lack of competitiveness – is the conclusion of the paper by Dejan Stojcevski, Nebojsa Lapcevic and Ivana Milenkovic from JP Elektromreza Srbije at the 32nd Conference CIGRE.
 As a solution to this problem, the European Union has launched the initiative to establish a single internal balancing electricity market by introducing a binding Regulation and Network Code on Electricity Balancing.